 Dermatologist John R. Stanley says, “Sun protection is the single most important thing to ensure your skin looks good for a long time.
 All the other things you could do to your skin are so minor compared to sun protection.”

-Finally, you can treat elastic creases with SiO patches because they provide your skin with just what it needs: moisture and an environment that encourages collagen production.
+Finally, you can treat elastic creases with SiO patches because they provide your skin with just what it needs: gentle compression and moisture.

 Now you’ve got all the information you need to treat whatever wrinkle comes your way — and plenty of these solutions can be done from the comfort of your own home.